 Spitfire RW388 was donated to the City of Stoke-on-Trent in 1972.
-This honours Reginald J. Mitchell, the designer of the Spitfire, who was born and educated in North Staffordshire before becoming one of the greatest aeronautical engineers of his generation.
+It honours Reginald J. Mitchell, the designer of the Spitfire, who was born and educated in North Staffordshire before becoming one of the greatest aeronautical engineers of his generation.

 Removing a Spitfire

 History West Midlands